ylnhari/Courses_And_Trainings/Machine_Learning/GoogleProfessionalMachineLearningCertification/IntroductionToAIMLOnGoogleCloud/AI_Introduction.md

 Every machine learning system involves these key components:
 - Data: In the context of machine learning, data is the raw material that fuels the learning process.
 It's the information that algorithms use to identify patterns, make predictions, and generate insights.
 Data can take various forms, from structured data like numbers and tables to unstructured data like text, images, and audio.
 Think of data as the fuel that powers a machine learning model.
 Just like a car needs fuel to run, a machine learning model needs data to learn and make predictions.
 The quality and quantity of the data directly impact the performance of the model.ex:- Imagine you want to teach a child to recognize different animals.
 You would show them pictures of cats, dogs, birds, and other animals, explaining what each animal is.
 These pictures would be the "data" in this scenario.
 The child would then use this data to learn and identify new animals they encounter.

-- Algorithm: The set of rules and techniques that the machine uses to learn from the data.
+- Algorithm: An algorithm is essentially a set of well-defined instructions or rules that a computer follows to solve a problem.
+In the context of machine learning, algorithms are the techniques that allow the computer to learn patterns, make predictions, and extract insights from data.
+Think of them as the "recipes" that the machine uses to "cook" up a model.
 There are many different algorithms, each suited to different types of problems.

 - Model: The output of the learning process.
 The model represents the patterns the machine has learned from the data.
 It's what we use to make predictions on new data.